 On the other hand, we of course do have networks of karmic force or karmic connections with individual beings.
 That is for sure.
 But with any person, animal, or being that we interact with, we perform a countless number of actions through what we do, say and think in relation to that being.
-All of those actions network with each other to form a relationship, which is also an abstraction.
+All of those actions network with each other to form a relationship, which is also a nonstatic abstraction.
 Certainly, we can change the character of that network by changing what we put into it – by changing our actions, communication, and thought.
-Just as we can strengthen a network of negative karmic force by repeating an action, we can also weaken it by applying opponent forces.
-Instead of yelling at somebody, we could be nice to the person.
+Just as we can strengthen a network of negative karmic force by repeating a destructive action, we can also weaken it by applying opponent constructive forces.
+Instead of yelling at somebody, we could speak kindly to the person.

 If I don’t add any input, can a karmic network with a certain person change?

 Well, no. I don’t know if we will get to it in this weekend, but one of the laws of karma is that these forces are not going to grow old and lose their power just by themselves.
 However, if you ignore the person, that is an input.
-Avoiding him or her is a type of action.
+Avoiding them is a type of action.
 It is input.

 Is there is a difference between ignoring someone and not doing anything?